jwhudnall/mastermind/README.md

 https://user-images.githubusercontent.com/50386174/162826068-d80db855-11e0-44d7-967f-704d8b06a8de.mov

-This is a code-breaking game where the user players a fictitious opponent.
+This is a code-breaking game where the user plays a fictitious opponent.
 The "How to Play" modal explains it best:
 ![How to Play Modal](https://github.com/jwhudnall/mastermind/blob/main/static/images/readme-images/how-to-play.png?raw=true)

 ## Getting Started